cjayneb/log430-project/docs/arc42.md

 <!-- TOC --><a name="context-3"></a>
 ### Context
+We needed a way to easily guard and route external requests to the system.

 <!-- TOC --><a name="decision-3"></a>
 ### Decision

-Implement API Gateway with NGINX.
+Implement API Gateway with NGINX config file.

 <!-- TOC --><a name="status-3"></a>
 ### Status